gremur/python-code-samples/README.md

 # python-code-samples

-Frequently used code snippets for regular use in work.
+A collection of frequently used code snippets for regular usage.